CONTENTS

 - Myoglobin (which is the true nephrotoxin) peaks earlier and may normalize before the creatine kinase level rises substantially.

-- Therefore, waiting to treat rhabdomyolysis until the creatinine kinase level is extremely elevated may delay treatment until the actual nephrotoxin (myoglobin) is already gone!
+- Therefore, waiting to treat rhabdomyolysis until the creatine kinase level is extremely elevated may delay treatment until the actual nephrotoxin (myoglobin) is already gone!

-do we need a repeat creatinine kinase level?
+do we need a repeat creatine kinase level?

 - Normal kinetics: